Kampot mountain

 MORE INFO (Opens in new tab):

-Best Time to Visit Kampot
+Best Time to Visit Kampot, Cambodia

-Where to Stay in Kampot
+Where to Stay in Kampot, Cambodia

 This article contains affiliate links.
 Booking/buying through links you find on this site is a great way of supporting the work we do at no extra cost to you.

 • Main Town: Perfectly located close to all the cafés, markets, restaurants and shops, Main Town is suited to anyone who wants to stay in the central tourist area of Kampot.
-The city is not a busy place but it has much to offer visitors including delicious local cuisine, charming architecture, trendy coffee spots and a growing expat community.
+It’s not a busy place but offers everything visitors could want, including delicious local cuisine, charming architecture, trendy coffee spots and a growing expat community.

 • Riverfront: This is a budget-friendly area popular with backpackers searching for a good deal.
 It’s located a little further out of the main town.
 Ride a bicycle and take in the views as you whizz past rice paddies, water buffalo, street food vendors and lots of smiling locals.